Site last updated 18 February 2025

 The polo shirts are pure cotton, wash very well, BUT are skimpy.
 Biff suggests going up one or even

 two sizes on what you would normally select.
-Available in standard rectangular shape (men or
+Available in standard rectangular shape, quite long

 Photos by Biff Patterson, Edric Broom